What are the community ranks?

 They may also use their permissions to moderate according to our forum rules and guidelines, but they do not have to actively moderate posts, since that task falls upon the Roblox Developer Engagement Team.
 Community Sages also cannot see nor handle community flags on posts, only the Developer Engagement Team sees and handles those.

-Community Sages manage the post approval procedure that New Members can use to file their topics in categories they normally do not have posting access to.
-They work together with the Community Post Approval team members to process these requests from New Members at scale.
+Community Sages manage the post approval procedure that Members can use to file their topics in categories they normally do not have posting access to.
+They work together with the Community Post Approval team members to process these requests from Members at scale.

 In addition to heading the post approval procedure, Community Sages also have day-to-day communications with the Developer Engagement team to improve the Developer Forum for all users and to help scale the forum as our developer community grows.
 Community Sages have weekly meetings with the Developer Engagement Team to tackle forum issues and to discuss improvements.